John Gray (Scottish bishop): Episcopate

 On the death of Bishop John Murdoch on 15 December 1865, he automatically succeeded as the Vicar Apostolic of the Western District.
+His health remained poor and he requested from Rome the appointment of a coadjutor.
 The following year, James Lynch was appointed Coadjutor Vicar Apostolic to Bishop Gray on 31 August 1866.

-Bishop Gray resigned as Vicar Apostolic of the Western District on 4 March 1869.
+Bishop Gray resigned as Vicar Apostolic of the Western District on 4 March 1869 and retired to Rothesay.
 However, he was not succeeded by Bishop Lynch, who was relieved of his Scottish coadjutorship on 4 April 1869 and translated to the coadjutorship of Kildare and Leighlin in Ireland on 13 April 1869, and eventually succeeded as bishop of that diocese on 5 March 1888.
 Instead, Bishop Gray was succeeded by Archbishop Charles Petre Eyre, who was appointed Apostolic Administrator of the Western District on 16 April 1869.

 Bishop Gray died on 14 January 1872, aged 54.